sanchezm5/JavaBootCamp/20190801/tasker-README.md

 * Modify the Adserver Service to use the Spring Cloud Config Server for all of its configuration settings.
 * Modify the Adserver Service to register with the Eureka Service Registry.
 * Make sure the Tasker Service uses the Eureka Service Registry to find the Adserver.
-* Make sure the Tasker Service uses a Feign client to interact with the Adserver.
 * Make sure that all integrations between components is done via Dependency Injection.

 ## Additional Requirements